kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 ..
 Cholesky decomposition: ``chol(X)``

 Next steps (coming soon)
 =========================

 * Describe R data frames.
-* For-loop, if- and while-loops in R
-* Dealing with vectors and matrices
 * Linear models in R
 * Analysis of designed experiments using R
 * Principal component analysis using R